What are hearing aids?

 - depth of depression near the ear canal (too shallow ears may not accommodate in-the-ear hearing aids)

 - the type and severity of hearing loss

-- the manual dexterity of the individual to remove and insert hearing aids
+- the manual dexterity of the child to remove and insert hearing aids

 - the amount of wax build-up in the ear (excessive amounts of wax or moisture may prevent use of in-the-ear hearing aids)